-Bhutan Food Culture
+Bhutanese Food Culture

-You will find that in most hotels and restaurants catered towards international visitors, food is served western style – i.e. on plates with knives and forks.
+You will find that in most hotels and restaurants catered towards international visitors, food is served western style.
+In other words, it is served on plates with knives and forks.

 Traditional Bhutanese Foods to Try

 For the best experience, you should try to experiment with everything in Bhutan.
 You should indulge in everything from the fermented dried yak’s cheese, to the eye-watering spicy curries.

 Let’s take a look at some of the Bhutanese foods you can expect to see in Bhutan and those that you should try.

 “Suja” Bhutanese Butter Tea

 I first tried butter tea on my flight from Singapore to Bhutan when the air steward suggested that I try it and fell completely in love with it.
 Though admittedly you should try the better versions on land in Bhutan, not just the airline tea!

 The tea is brewed by using tea leaves and churning them together with butter and salt.
 Admittedly at first, it does seem a little obscure.

 It is literally like drinking a cup full of melted butter!
 However, Bhutanese “suja” definitely grows on you.It’s a nice warming beverage for cold days spent trekking through the Himalayas.